oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 numbers without a decimal point would *always* be parsed as !!int.

 A TOSCA parser *shall not* attempt to convert a YAML !!int to a float except where the int is supplied as the value of a TOSCA property of type float.
-Type conversion in this exceptional case to prevent the need for users to add a “.0” suffix to literal integers that must be floats.
+Type conversion in this exceptional case is to prevent the need for users to add a “.0” suffix to literal integers that must be floats.

 Thus following example MUST NOT result in an error: